-The City of Dallas Urban Renewal Area is essentially composed of the downtown core area (see map below) and was approved in 2005.
-The Urban Renewal Plan contains both the structure and potential projects of the district.
-In our case, the City Council acts as the Urban Renewal Agency, and they have appointed an Urban Renewal District Advisory Committee (URDAC) to carry out many of the planning and implementation activities contained in the plan.
-URDAC meets the first Tuesday of the month at 5:30 pm at City Hall (187 Southeast Court Street).
+The City of Dallas Urban Renewal Area is essentially composed of the downtown core area (see map below) and was approved in 2004.
+The Urban Renewal Plan contains both the structure of the overall program and a list of potential projects.

 - Downtown Urban Renewal Plan - August 16, 2004

 - Report Accompanying the Draft Downtown Dallas Urban Renewal Plan - July 16, 2004

 - Urban Renewal District Map - July 9, 2004